1. The keyboard cap is too thin and easily damaged.

 2. Does the keyboard cap use the same material as food wrap or shower cap?
 It looks so cheap.

 As mentioned before, our keyboard cap is made of the premium TPU, a durable and healthy material while the food wrap and the shower cap are mostly made from PVC, containing toxic phthalates.
 In addition to the outstanding material, each of our keyboard caps must be processed several times and examined thoroughly before sale.

 3. How do I peel away the screen protector to reset it or remove it?

 To peel off the screen protector, use a plastic sheet, such as the backing that peels off the screen protector or a clean overhead projector sheet.
 Slide the edge of the plastic sheet under a corner of the applied protector you wish to remove until it catches and use the plastic sheet to stick to and peel back the protector.
 Alternatively, you can use a piece of tape attached to the corner of the screen protector; leave a longer tail unattached to the screen, and use it to help lift the protector off of the screen.
 If you want to store the screen protector, use a plastic sheet to cover the sticky side of the screen protector.
 This will stop any dust from accumulating on it.

-Q. What do I do if these air bubbles don’t go away?
+4. What do I do if these air bubbles still exist?

-Q. Dust is trapped between my Screen Protector and my screen!
-What do I do?
+5. Dust is trapped between the Screen Protector and the screen!
+What can I do?